vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > The *righteous* shall inherit the land, and dwell therein forever.
 {% ct 'Psalm 37:29' %}

-When Lucifer decided to rebel against God’s will, the same judgment that applied to the Canaanites applied to him.
-His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he had to be driven out (along with his followers).
+When Lucifer decided to rebel against God, the same judgment that applied to the Canaanites applied to him.
+His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he (and his followers) had to be driven out.
 The heavenly Canaan was—and still is—for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
-In essence, he refused to keep the eternal Sabbath by refusing to rest in God, choosing instead to find rest in the pursuit of his own will.
+In essence, he refused to keep heaven's eternal Sabbath by refusing to rest in God, choosing instead to find rest in himself, in the pursuit of his own will.

+## What did Lucifer want?

+> How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
+For thou hast said in thine heart, I will ascend into heaven, *I will exalt my throne above the stars of God*: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; *I will be like the most High*.
+{% ct 'Isaiah 14:12-14' %}

+Stars symbolically represent angels {% rf 'Revelation 1:20' %}.
+Lucifer's desire to exalt his throne above the stars of God and to be like the most High meant that he wanted to have God's authority to rule over the angels.
+He wanted His power, but not His character.
+Little did he realize that heavenly greatness is not power *over* others but one's willingness to sacrifice self *for* others {% rf 'Matthew 20:25-28' %}.
+Every knee will bow before Jesus because He humbled Himself to a shameful death on the cross {% rf 'Philippians 2:8-10' %}.
+Lucifer, on the other hand, sought to elevate himself even higher.

+Earlier, we established that Lucifer's sin was rebellion against God's law, which was a law of rest, because it brought a state of *sabbatismos* to God's government and its subjects.
+It is hard to imagine, though, that he actually wanted to be evil.
+Sin was a new intruder, and he likely did not comprehend the depth and power of its perversity.